marcdotson/counting-cockroaches/Cases/mrp/Case-Study--McKenna--.md

 ## Postratification

-Postratification consists of taking the sum of the estimates of the model for each cell times the number of people in each cell divided by the total number of people
+Post-stratification consists of taking the sum of the estimates of the model for each cell times the number of people in each cell divided by the total number of people.
+Using post-stratification can improve accuracy of the estimates based on the information known.

 \[\omega=\displaystyle\frac{\]*{j=1}^{J}*{j}\*N\_{j}\[}{\]*{j=1}^{J}N*{j}\[}\]
-Postratification can be performed in stan using the generated quantities block.
+Post-stratification can be performed in stan using the generated quantities block.

 ``` r